Keto Diet Side Effects: Risks, How to Manage & Prevent Them

 Here’s how to test if you’re in ketosis.
 After at least 2-3 days of eating keto, you can use either a ketone monitor, urine testing strips, or breath testing strips to confirm your current ketone levels.
 Many experts consider ketone levels anywhere between 0.3-5.0 mmol/L to be a sign of being in ketosis.

 It is important to note, however, that high ketone levels are not the be-all, end-all of the keto diet.
-If you have relatively low ketone levels and are seeing results like weight loss, increased energy, and enhanced cognitive function, then you’ve likely found your keto sweet spot and there’s no need to strive for higher blood ketone levels.
+If you have relatively low ketone levels and are seeing results like weight loss, increased energy, and enhanced cognitive function, then you’ve likely found your keto sweet spot, and there’s no need to strive for higher blood ketone levels.

 Keto Suppresses Appetite - Fact

 This is one side effect that many on the keto diet love.
-It’s normal for keto dieters to go long periods without ever feeling hungry because keto keeps blood sugar levels stable which, in turn, helps to control cravings.
+It’s normal for keto dieters to go long periods without ever feeling hungry because keto keeps blood sugar levels stable, which, in turn, helps to control cravings.
 Ketones also suppress ghrelin (aka your hunger hormone) and increase your body’s levels of cholecystokinin (aka the hormone that tells your brain you’re full).

 Keto Headache - Fact